Ruby Ridge standoff: August 21 firefight

-Roderick and Cooper stated that Striker, the dog, emerged from the woods ahead of Harris and Samuel.
+Roderick and Cooper both testified that the dog emerged from the woods ahead of Harris and Samuel.
 According to their account, Degan confronted Harris, who then turned and fatally shot Degan before Degan could fire.
 Roderick claimed he shot the dog once, after which Samuel fired twice at him, prompting Roderick to return fire.
-Both Roderick and Cooper testified that they heard multiple gunshots from the Weaver group.
+Both Roderick and Cooper testified that they heard multiple gunshots from the Weaver party.
 Cooper further testified that he fired two three-shot bursts at Harris, causing Harris to fall "like a sack of potatoes," with leaves flying up in front of him, likely from the impact of a round.
-After taking cover, Cooper stated that he saw Samuel flee and radioed OP team member Dave Hunt, reporting that he had either wounded or killed Harris.
+After taking cover, Cooper stated that he saw Samuel flee, then Cooper radioed fellow marshal Dave Hunt to report that he had either wounded or killed Harris.

-As described by Randy and Sara Weaver, in their book The Federal Siege (1998), Harris's version of events differed, as follows.
-Harris told them Striker was followed out of the woods by Samuel and Harris, and that the dog ran up to Cooper.
-He said the dog ran to Roderick, who shot it in front of Samuel.
-Samuel yelled, "You shot my dog, you son of a bitch!", and fired a shot at Roderick.
+As described by Randy and Sara Weaver in their book, The Federal Siege (1998), Harris's version of events differed, as follows.
+Harris told the Weavers that he and Samuel followed the dog out of the woods, and the dog ran up to Cooper and Roderick, who shot the dog in front of them.
+Samuel yelled, "You shot my dog, you son of a bitch!" and fired a shot at Roderick.
 Harris said that Degan came out of the woods and shot Samuel in the arm.
-Harris fired and hit Degan in the chest.
-According to the Weavers, Harris said that Cooper fired at Harris, who ducked for cover, and Cooper fired again, hitting Samuel in the back, who fell.
-Harris fired about 6 feet (2 m) in front of Cooper, forcing him to take cover.
+In response, Harris fired at Degan and hit him in the chest.

+Cooper began firing at Harris, who ducked for cover, then Cooper fired again, hitting Samuel in the back, who crumpled.
+Harris fired at Cooper from only 6 feet (2 m) away, forcing Cooper to take cover.
 Only then did he hear Cooper identify himself as a U.S. Marshal.

-Harris said he checked Samuel and found him dead, and ran to the Weavers' cabin.
+Harris said he checked Samuel and found him dead, then ran to the Weavers' cabin.
+Samuel's parents, Randy and Vicki, retrieved their son's body and brought it to their guest cabin.

-After the firefight at the "Y", Hunt and Thomas went to a neighbor's house to call for assistance from the USMS Crisis Center.
-Norris, Cooper, and Roderick stayed with Degan's body at the "Y".
-Randy and Vicki went to the "Y" and retrieved Samuel's body.
-Randy, Vicki and Harris placed the body in a guest cabin near the main cabin.
-From 11:15 a.m. onward, Hunt reported to the Crisis Center in Washington, D.C., that no further gunfire was heard.
+Meanwhile, Marshals Norris, Cooper, and Roderick stayed with Degan's body.
+Marshals Hunt and Thomas went to a neighbor's house to call for assistance from the Marshall Service's Crisis Center in Washington, D.C..
+Hunt reported to the Crisis Center that no further gunfire had been heard after 11:15 a.m.